juntylpro1/secure-enterprise/config-stack.md

 --id 4d69cee6-0fb2-4621-96c6-16d987f3d9d7 \
 --settings '{"catalog_id": "702ff97a-e35a-45a4-a0c0-a04e2e052bc8", "product_id": "1bf57631-27a2-42cc-ac87-733cca67e8a5", "target_version": "1.0.1"}' --output json
 ```

+For more information about the command parameters, see [**`ibmcloud project stack-definition-export`**](/docs/secure-enterprise?topic=secure-enterprise-projects-cli&interface=cli#project-cli-stack-definition-export-command).

 Your stack is now a draft in the private catalog that is not yet published, but available to anyone who has Editor access to the private catalog.